-Broadband Microwave Fiber-Optic Links with RF Phase Control for Phased-Array Antennas
+Appendix E Broadband Microwave Fiber-Optic Links with RF Phase Control for Phased-Array Antennas

 Use of optical fiber for the efficient transport of microwave signals in broadband phased-array antenna systems has been the subject of intense interest for the last several years [184-186].
-Although the advantages of a phased-array system based on true-time-delay is well known, a means of providing continuous RF phase adjustment to complement the discrete, fixed fiber-delay lines is needed for the practical implementation of precise antenna beam steering.
+Although the advantages of a phased-array system based on true-time-delay are well known, a means of providing continuous RF phase adjustment to complement the discrete, fixed fiber-delay lines is needed for the practical implementation of precise antenna beam steering.
 This is currently done with electronic phase shifters at the antenna site [186].
-In this appendix, it is shown that by injection locking the selfpulsating frequency of a commercially available self-pulsing semiconductor laser diode (SP-LD) - an inexpensive CD laser diode emitting at $\sim 850 \,\mathrm{nm}$ , an optical transmitter can be built in which the RF phase of the modulated optical output can be continuously adjusted by varying the bias current into the laser.
-Phase-shifting over a range of $180^{\circ}$ with a switching time of <5 nscan be achieved.
+In this Appendix, it is shown that by injection locking the self-pulsating frequency of a commercially available self-pulsing semiconductor laser diode (SP-LD) - an inexpensive CD laser diode emitting at $\sim 850 \,\mathrm{nm}$ - an optical transmitter can be built in which the RF phase of the modulated optical output can be continuously adjusted by varying the bias current into the laser.
+Phase shifting over a range of 180° with a switching time of <5 ns can be achieved.
 The SP-LD phase shifter can operate over a bandwidth of >7 GHz by injection locking higher harmonics of the self-pulsation.
-The principle of operation is based on the characteristics of a conventional electronic injection-locked oscillator.
+The principle of operation is based on the characteristics of a conventional electronic injectionlocked oscillator.
 It is well known that by detuning the free-running frequency of an injection-locked oscillator from the injected signal frequency, the phase of the locked output signal can be varied between $\pm 90^{\circ}$ within the locking bandwidth [187].
-In this case, the SP-LD acts as a frequency tunable, free-running oscillator whose output is in optical form, and whose frequency can be tuned over an exceptionally wide range of 1-7 GHz.
+In this case, SP-LD acts as a frequency tunable, free-running oscillator whose output is in optical form and whose frequency can be tuned over an exceptionally wide range of 1-7 GHz.
 Phase shifting of RF phase in the modulated optical output is conveniently done by varying the free-running self-pulsing frequency.
-The characteristics of the laser used is described in [188,189].
-To illustrate locking of the self-pulsation by an external RF source, Fig. E.1a shows the measured RF spectrum of the free-running and locked signal at the edge of the locking band for an injected signal frequency $f{\rm inj} = 1.3 \,\text{GHz}$ and an injected power $P{\rm inj} = 0 \,\text{dBm}$ .
+The characteristics of the laser used is described in [188, 189].
+To illustrate locking of the self-pulsation by an external RF source, Fig. E.1a shows the measured RF spectrum of the free-running and locked signal at the edge of the locking band for an injected signal frequency $f{inj} = 1.3 \text{ GHz}$ and an injected power $P{inj} = 0 \text{ dBm}$.
 A "strong" lock is clearly evident.
-Figure E.1b shows the measured phase shift of the input RF carrier in the time-domain, where the bias current of the SP-LD is varied by $\sim 1 \text{ mA}$ to produce a phase shift of 60°.
+Figure E.1b shows the measured phase shift of the input RF carrier in the time domain, where the bias current of the SP-LD is varied by $\sim 1 \text{ mA}$ to produce a phase shift of 60°.
 The setup illustrated in Fig. E.2 was used to measure the phase as a function of the bias current for various injected signal powers.
+A portion of the driving RF carrier is fed into the mixer LO port and serves as the reference signal.
+The intensity coming from the injection-locked SP-LD is collimated and focused onto a standard high-speed photodetector.
+A portion of the detected signal is displayed on an RF spectrum analyzer to monitor the carrier-to-noise ratio (CNR).
+Note that it is not necessary to place a microwave amplifier after the photodetector to achieve an overall net electrical gain for the link.
+It will be shown below that it is possible for the SP-LD phase shifter/optical link to provide an inherent link gain of up to +10 dB.
+When the bias current into the SP-LD is varied the resulting RF output phase shift can be observed by measuring the DC voltage at the output of